 What is LetsExchange?

 LetsExchange is a cryptocurrency exchange registered in the Seychelles.
-It launched in 2021, so it's quite fresh addition to the list of crypto exchanges in the world.
+It was launched in 2021, so it's quite a fresh addition to the list of crypto exchanges in the world.
 This particular platform is more a cryptocurrency store than a cryptocurrency exchange.
-They sell cryptocurrency from their own inventory, and do not facilitate transfers from one LetsExchange-user to another.
+They sell cryptocurrency from their own inventory and aggregates it from multiple liquidity providers if needed.
+LetsExchange do not facilitate transfers from one LetsExchange-user to another.

-The core values of this platform seems to be that it is easy to use, and that it is fast.
-Another feather in the hat for this platform is that you can swap over 240 different cryptos here, all of the bigger ones and then some...
+The core values of this platform seems to be that it is easy to use, that it does not require its users to pass any KYC, and that it is fast.
+Another feather in the hat for this platform is that you can swap over 1,800 different cryptos here, all of the bigger ones and then some...

 Why do so many exchanges not allow US citizens to open accounts with them?
 The answer has only three letters.
 S, E and C (the Securities Exchange Commission).
 The reason the SEC is so scary is because the US does not allow foreign companies to solicit US investors, unless those foreign companies are also registered in the US (with the SEC).
 If foreign companies solicit US investors anyway, the SEC can sue them.
 There are many examples of when the SEC has sued crypto exchanges, one of which being when they sued EtherDelta for operating an unregistered exchange.
 Another example was when they sued Bitfinex and claimed that the stablecoin Tether (USDT) was misleading investors.
 It is very likely that more cases will follow.